 You will find the City of Plattsburgh readily accessible from any point in New York state.
 Interstate 87, the scenic Adirondack Northway, exits about one mile from campus.
-Air service to and from the Plattsburgh International Airport (PBG) is available through Dulles International Airport in Washington, D.C., several times a day.
-Direct flights to and from Fort Lauderdale, Orlando, Tampa and other locations are also available.
-Nearby Burlington International Airport (BTV) and the Montréal Pierre Elliott Trudeau International Airport (YUL) (formerly Dorval Airport), which are only an hour away, provide scheduled flights through major airlines on a daily basis.
-Amtrak and Greyhound Bus Lines also serve the community.
+Air service to and from the Plattsburgh International Airport (PBG) is available several times a day.
+Nearby Burlington International Airport (BTV) and the Montréal Pierre Elliott Trudeau International Airport (YUL), which are only an hour away, provide scheduled flights through major airlines on a daily basis.
+Greyhound Bus Lines also serve the community.
 At planned breaks in the academic calendar, the Student Association charters buses for students to travel to other points in the state from a central location on campus.

 Students appreciate the City of Plattsburgh for its clean, tree-lined streets, its easygoing style and pace of living, and its friendly, hospitable people.
 Our community’s downtown area is only a few blocks from campus.
-A student-government-sponsored van service provides transportation several times daily to shopping and entertainment centers in both the city and its outlying districts.
+The college shuttle van service provides transportation several times daily to shopping and entertainment centers in both the city and its outlying districts.